nicklockwood/ShapeScript/Help/symbols.md

 define numberOfSides 7
 ```

-The value assigned to a symbol can be a literal or an expression.
-Once defined, a symbol can be used anywhere in place of a literal value, such as inside an expression, or as a command parameter.
+The value assigned to a symbol can be a literal or an [expression](expressions.md).
+Once defined, a symbol can be used anywhere in place of a literal value, such as inside an expression, or as a [command](commands.md) or [function](functions.md) parameter.
 Symbols can also be used in the definition of other symbols:

 ```swift
 define three 3